Chapter 31 – Veteran Readiness and Employment (VR&E) Students

 - A change in your class schedule may affect your VA benefits.
 Frequent changes often can cause a student to have and overpayment of benefits.
 Frequent changes of schedule may also delay your certification process, especially if non-required courses for your approved VA Educational Objective are taken.
 Unless non-required courses are approved by your case manager; you will be required to pay the tuition on those courses yourself.
 Please notify the CU-VA Office when you hand in your schedule if you plan to take extra courses, and pay for them yourself.
 We also encourage you contact your case manager, and also make them aware of ANY changes to your schedule or desired VA objective.

-For specific benefit usage rules specific to Cameron University, please see the CU-VA Student Information links in the menu.
+For additional benefit usage information, please refer to the CU-VA Student Information page.